– First of all, thank you so much for answering to our interview. And tell us, how is the band currently doing?

 – In fact you stick in any possible way, from the cover artwork to the sound and themes to a very 80’s style.
 What’s to you the most important thing in an album of the genre?
 The overall feeling and attitude?
 The sound?
 The speed?

 All these things, but not necessarily the speed.
 We love Doom Metal, and bands like Candlemass and Celtic Frost are huge influences, its pure heavy hell, at times it doesn’t need to be fast to be powerful

 -I think we all already know Metal tends to be a quite nostalgic «community».
 When Simon Reynolds researched on the cult of retro on «Retromania: Pop Culture’s Addiction to Its Own Past» he wondered if: “Is nostalgia stopping our culture’s ability to surge forward, or are we nostalgic precisely because our culture has stopped moving forward and so we inevitably look back to more momentous and dynamic times?”.
 Applied to the Metal world, what’s your opinion?
 Do we use to look back because we feel there’s something missing on most of today’s music?

--All this about «Feeding the Machine» beind said; how could you describe it in just 3 words?
+-All this about «Havoc at the Midnight Hour» beind said; how could you describe it in just 3 words?

 -And before we wrap this interview up, what are now your near-future plans?

 All 3 of us play in another band called Wode, its more on the Black/Death metal side and we are about to record our 3rd album in April this year, think we will be touring for that as well.
 And with Aggressive hopefully a new ep along with some touring, it should be a busy year, providing the Coronavirus doesn’t wipe half the population out.